-The PROMISE Scholarship is sponsored by the state of West Virginia and pays $4,750 to most public colleges or universities in West Virginia, or a state-determined amount to an in-state private college.
+The PROMISE Scholarship is sponsored by the state of West Virginia and currently pays $4,750 per year for four undergraduate years to any public college or university in West Virginia, or an equivalent amount to an in-state private college.

 To be considered for PROMISE, you are required to complete the PROMISE application by March 1.
 You also must file a Free Application for Federal Student Aid (FAFSA) before March 1, even if you don’t think you’ll qualify for need-based financial assistance.

 Why Should You Use PROMISE to Attend WVU?

 Simply put, no other college or university in the state can offer you everything that we can.
 The PROMISE Scholarship is a reward for your hard work and academic achievement – using your scholarship at WVU means that you continue to reward yourself by getting the most for your money.
 In fact, close to 40 percent of all PROMISE Scholarship recipients choose to attend WVU.
 Additionally, WVU’s renewal rate for the scholarship from the freshmen to sophomore level is approximately 84 percent, while the upperclass level renewal rate is 90 percent.
 Both of these are above the statewide renewal rates overall for PROMISE Scholarships.